Introducing our Academic Advisory Group

 Who’s in the Academic Advisory Group?

-Members of the Academic Advisory Group work at the University of Glasgow’s Suicidal Behaviour Research Laboratory.
+The core work of the Academic Advisory Group is conducted by the University of Glasgow’s Suicidal Behaviour Research Laboratory.
 They are:

 Krystyna Loney